Online: Writing Conflict

 About the tutor

 Cate Kennedy has taught extensively in story structure and craft and has conducted many workshops exploring the elements that make up good fiction, with students at all levels of practice.
-She currently has a collection of short stories on the Victorian Year 12 syllabus and is a member of the faculty of Pacific University’s low residency […]
+She currently has a collection of short stories on the Victorian Year 12 syllabus and is a member of the faculty of Pacific University’s low […]